pydicom/sendit/docs/config.md

  - `SECRET_KEY`: Django will not run without one!
 You can generate one [here](http://www.miniwebtool.com/django-secret-key-generator/)
  - `DEBUG`: Make sure to set this to `False` for production.

-## "De-identification" (Coding)
+## "anonymization" (Coding)
-For [config.py](../sendit/settings/config.py) you should first configure settings for the deidentification process, which is everything that happens after images are import, but before sending to storage.
+For [config.py](../sendit/settings/config.py) you should first configure settings for the anonymization process, which is everything that happens after images are import, but before sending to storage.
 These steps broadly include:

  - extraction of header data from the image
  - preparation of data to send to the DASHER REST API